Healthy Homes Assessment Mohaka

 Mohaka Moisture Ingress & Drainage

-Keeping your rental property safe from water damage isn’t only about the inside of the building it’s also about the outside.
-You must make sure there is somewhere for rain, surface or ground water, and stop it from coming inside.
-When it is about damp and water, it’s frequently the concerns you don’t notice that could be a huge problem, causing damages to your investment and affecting your tenant’s well-being.
+Protecting your rental property from water damage isn’t only about the inside of the building it’s also about the outside.
+You must make sure there is somewhere to allow surface, rain and underground water to flow and to prevent it from getting into the building.
+When it is about damp and water, it’s frequently the concerns you don’t notice that could become a major issue and cause damages to your investment and harming the tenant’s health.

-Properties that are rented must be equipped with efficient drainage to get rid of floodwaters, surface water, and ground water, including the proper outfall or runoff.
-Making sure that water has a location to go, and it doesn’t get sucked into buildings is a vital aspect of maintaining your property’s dry.
+Properties that are rented must be equipped with effective drainage for the removal of the stormwater and surface waters, and ground water, including an appropriate outfall or runoff.
+Making sure that the water has a location to go, and also that it doesn’t sit beneath buildings is an essential part of making sure your property is dry.

-In addition to the drainage system that will prevent moisture ingress, if your property has an enclosed space between your flooring and soil, a ground-water barrier must be constructed if it’s reasonably practicable to do so.
+In addition to an irrigation system to stop moisture from entering, if your rental has an enclosed gap between your floor and soil, a ground-water barrier must be installed if it’s reasonably practicable to install it.

-An underground moisture barrier typically made of polythene and is laid on top of the ground, in order to block any moisture in the ground from entering the building.
+The ground-moisture barrier usually a polythene sheet laid over the ground to stop any moisture that is present in the ground from entering the home.
 It also helps in preventing water damage to the floor insulation.

 moisture ingress and drainage inspection